PierreBarba/Leaderboard/README.md

 To get a local copy up and running, follow these steps.

-git clone ...
+- git clone
-cd ...
+- move to your path where you have the file with the cd command
-npm install
+- npm install
+- npm run build
-npm run start
+- npm start